-The business and affairs of the Company are overseen by its Board as the primary policy-making body of the Company, taking into account Athora Group-wide policies and procedures established by the Parent's board of directors.
-While the Company's business is managed under the direction of the Board, the chief/senior executives of the Company ("Management") are responsible for overseeing the day-to-day operations of the Company and adopting, formalising implementing policies, procedures, controls and operational mechanics in order to effect the long-term strategic direction of the Company.
+The business and affairs of the Company are overseen by its Board as the primary policymaking body of the Company, taking into account Athora Group-wide policies and procedures established by the Parent's board of directors.

 The Board is currently comprised of five (5) Directors.
 Each Director is appointed based on several factors, including relevant skills and qualifications and industry experience.
-The Board's responsibilities are outlined in the Company's Byelaws and its Board Governance Guidelines.
+The Board's responsibilities are outlined in the Company's Bye-laws and its Board Governance Guidelines.